 However, the Gandhi leash can help in establishing some of these good behaviours.
 The short bungee section gives you a little more time and freedom to bring the pressure on and off; carry an emergency supply of treats in the stuff sack for when the ones in your pockets run out; use the longer and shorter lengths of lead to give your dog practise at being close in and further out and in the interests of everyone's shoes clean always carry a poop bag in the stuff sack to clean up after your Dog.

-Once your dog is comfortable and is running off leash the Gandhi really comes into its own.
+Once your dog is comfortable and is running off leash and checking in with you as you like the Gandhi really comes into its own.
 That's when you start wearing it around your own body to carry stuff, while your dog floats around you.
 If you need to leash-up in a hurry, the carabiner snaps quickly over their collar without fussing looking for a d-ring.

-You may also like to try the Stunt Puppy Stunt Runner or the Everyday Leashes available from stuntpuppy.com to help with training your dog to be peacefully by your side.
+You may also like to try the Stunt Puppy Stunt Runner or the Everyday Leashes available from here or at stuntpuppy.com to help with guiding your dog to be peacefully by your side.

 The Tip Of The Training Iceberg

-Training your dog is fun and rewarding for both of you, or at least it should be.
+Learning is fun and rewarding for both of you, or at least it should be and nothing builds the bond and communication we have with our dogs better than simply moving forward together.
 This is just the tip of the training iceberg and there's a whole field of science dedicated to this.
 As we said, we're not dog trainers so do your homework on trainers in your area.